anukhatri41/CSCE482_Resol/Notebooks/Veronica_Wisor.md

 - met with Prof and TA and discussed expectations for CDR after spring break
 - spent time with Grant trying to get serum swap instruction working in order to include Raydium in our transaction module

+**March 16, 2022**
+- met with team this evening to plan out tasks for the next couple days regarding CDR
+- tried to understand as a team why Jupiter executeSwap function wasnt completing